Revealing AI usage and content to users

 Ease of Use

-Generating AI music is as simple as pressing a couple of buttons, such as choosing the genre, mood, pace, vibe, and energy, and users will be able to generate hundreds of songs to their liking with little to no effort.
+Generating AI music is as simple as pressing a couple of buttons, such as choosing the genre, mood, or pace and users can generate hundreds of songs in quick succession with ease.

 It's Fun!

-And with AI music being so easy to generate, many also just do it for the fun of it.
-With it being easy to pick up and use, there are plenty of AI generated music out there made for fun.
+With AI generated music being easy to pick up and use, there are plenty of AI generated music out there made for fun.

 Current Competitors